 Grindelwald – Arrive in Switzerland, and transfer by train to the Grindelwald, at the base of the famous Eiger North Face.
 It’s a scenic trip, passing through farms and along lakes as the mountain giants of the Bernese Oberland get closer and closer.

 Although it’s the largest mountain village in the region, Grindelwald is still quite small.
 After checking into your deluxe 4-star hotel, you might enjoy a stroll through the village or a drink taking in the views from a scenic restaurant terrace.
 We’ll leave dinner off on this first night so you can get to bed early or have dinner on your own either at your hotel or another nearby restaurant.

 Grindelwald – After a hearty breakfast, you’ll take a short bus ride up to the Grosse Scheidegg Pass and enjoy sweeping views of the Eiger, Wetterhorn and Schreckhorn mountains and of the Grindelwald Valley.
 Your trail will be a looping traverse high above the valley with nearly constant views.

 With 10,000 vertical feet separating valley from peak, Grindelwald sits at the base of one of the most impressive vertical mountain walls in the world.
 For a shorter day you can stop at the First gondola and ride back down to town.
 If you’d like a longer hike, our route notes will send you on an optional detour via the postcard-perfect Bachsee Lake before winding back down toward the valley floor through quiet meadows.
-Dinner included at your hotel.
+Dinner will be on your own again tonight, and there are many great choices in town.

 Wengen – Today starts with a short train ride out of Grindewald to a mellow mountain inn near the top of tree line.
 This morning is dominated by great close-up views of the Eiger North Face – perhaps the most notorious mountain wall in the Swiss Alps.